 Karen is the Interim Dean for the Westbrook College of Health Professions.
 She brings to this role 7 years of experience as Associate Dean for Academic Affairs, providing leadership in health profession curriculum development and outcomes assessment, faculty development, and speciality accreditation expertise.
 Her research and scholarship focuses on interprofessional (IPE) curriculum development and evaluation.
 Karen led the design and implementation of UNE's innovative undergraduate IPE coursework.

 Her experience in nursing education is diverse, having held faculty and administrative positions in associate, RN to BSN, generic BSN, and master's level programs.
-For the past decade, she executed international teaching and leadership roles through a unique RN to BSN partnership program between the University of New England and Israel College in Tel Aviv, Israel.
+For 10 years, she executed international teaching and leadership roles through a unique RN to BSN partnership program between the University of New England and Israel College in Tel Aviv, Israel.

 Karen has published and presented widely on innovative pedagogies, IPE, and evidence-based approaches to teaching and learning.
 She is on the editorial board for Nurse Educator, and provides manuscript review for a number of nursing and interprofessional education journals.
 Karen was inducted as a Fellow into the Academy of Nursing Education (ANEF) in 2007, and she currently Chairs the Fellow Selection Committee.
 She is a recepient of grant awards from the Arthur Vining Davis Foundations, the Bingham Program Foundation, and a Josiah Macy President's Award targeting IPE curriculum and faculty development.